povanberg/DGFEM-Acoustic/README.md

-# MATH0471-DG
-This project is proposed as part of the course: multiphysics integrated computational project ([MATH 0471](http://www.montefiore.ulg.ac.be/~geuzaine/MATH0471/)) at Uliège university, spring 2019.

-## Introduction

-This  project  consists  in  studying  a  hyperbolic  system  of  equations  in  its  conservation form.
-Spatial  discretization  is  performed  using  the  Discontinuous  Galerkin  (DG) method  and  Lagrange  nodal  basis  functions  on  unstructured  meshes.
-Time integration is performed using time marching methods.
-(Euler, Runge-Kutta)
+# Discontinuous Galerkin Method for Acoustic Wave Propagation

+This repository implements a discontinuous Galerkin finite element medthod (DGFEM) applied to the linearized Euler equations and the acoustic perturbation equations.
+The solver is based on [GMSH](http://gmsh.info/) library and supports a wide range of features:

+- 1D, 2D, 3D problems
+- 4-th order Runge-Kutta
+- High order elements
+- Absorbing and reflecting boundaries
+- Complex geometry and unstructured grid

+For more information, a detailled report is available here(soon).

-## Compilation
+## Getting Started

-### Libraries
+### Prerequisites

-First, make sure the following libraries are installed and the corresponding path are correctly exported.
+First, make sure the following libraries are installed.
+If you are running a linux distribution (ubuntu, debian, ...), an installation [script](https://github.com/pvanberg/MATH0471-DG/blob/master/build.sh) is provided.

 ```
 Gmsh
 Eigen